Australian diaspora: Germany

 In 2021 there were 26,000 Australian-born people living in Germany.
 In recent years, the number of Australians living abroad in Germany has increased.

 Comparison with the expatriate populations of other countries

-In 2015, 2.15% of the Australian population lived overseas, one of the lowest proportions worldwide.
-This ratio is much lower than many other countries in the OECD.
+In 2020, 2.34% of the Australian population lived overseas, which is lower than most OECD countries, except the USA (0.89%) and Japan (0.64%).

 Education levels of Australian expatriates were high: 44% of Australian expatriates in other OECD countries had a high level of education.
 Japanese expatriates had the highest proportion, with 50% having a high level of education.
 49% of expatriates from the USA had a high education as did 45% of expatriates from New Zealand.